Remember the days when teaching was about the teacher explaining the topic and students taking down notes?

 This is where visual tools come into play.
 Human beings not only comprehend visuals 60,000x faster than text, but visuals have a far more significant impact on their long-term memory than other communication methods.

-Let’s take a look at several visual teaching strategies that you can use to boost your student’s engagement in the classroom and help them learn faster.
+Let’s take a look at eight visual teaching strategies that you can use to boost your student’s engagement in the classroom and help them learn faster.

 Explain Relationships with Concept Maps